scottyschup/ruby-curriculum/language-basics/recursion.md

 ```

 When we `dup` an `Array`, it creates a new array to hold the elements,
 but doesn't recursively `dup` any arrays contained therein.
-Using
+So the
+`dup` method creates one new array, but just copies over references to
+the original interior arrays.

-recursion and the `is_a?` method, write a new `deep_dup` method that
+**Using recursion and the `is_a?` method, write a new `deep_dup`
-will perform a *deep* duplication.
+method that will perform a "deep" duplication of the interior
+arrays.**

 You may use `dup` in your `deep_dup` method, but it shouldn't be
 strictly necessary.
 It's okay to iterate over array elements using